MicrosoftDocs/azure-devops-docs/docs/repos/git/creatingrepo.md

 #### [Visual Studio 2019](#tab/visual-studio-2019/)

 Visual Studio 2019 doesn't support creating a new Git repo in an empty folder.
+Although you can open an empty folder in Visual Studio, the folder won't remain empty because Visual Studio will add a `.vs` cache folder to it.
 Use the Git command line instead.

 #### [Visual Studio 2017 & earlier](#tab/visual-studio-2017-earlier/)